An author who is passionate about writing books, reading and storytelling.

 Describe your desk

 My desk is a Staples job.
 It faces a wall with a beautiful Caribbean painting.
-The desk has a fair size surface on which I ‘ve place my computer monitor (I work with a desktop computer and use a notebook when I’m in the living room or travelling).
+The desk has a fair size surface on which I ‘ve placed my computer monitor (I work with a desktop computer and use a notebook when I’m in the living room or travelling).
 I also have a reading lamp, a Lazy Susan with numerous pens, pencils and highlighters in various compartments, and a tray with files that I am working on.
 My keyboard sits on a pull-out tray, and my printer is beneath the desk.

 Where did you grow up, and how did this influence your writing?